-- Establish a target ROAS before launching a campaign.
+- Establish a target ROAS before launching a campaign

 Why Is Return On Ad Spend Important?

-ROAS is the leading KPI that shows how much money your advertising is generating.
-It also helps you forecast whether your efforts are on the right track.
-If you don’t follow your return on ad spend, you won’t know whether your advertising investment is paying off or if you need to make changes.
+ROAS is the leading KPI that indicates how much money advertising is generating.
+It also helps UA or campaign managers forecast whether their efforts are on the right track.
+Return on ad spend should help them

 How Is ROAS Calculated?

 It’s critical that you know how to calculate ROAS.
 Luckily, this is a simple formula.